-Deputy Minister Bernice Swarts launches One Million Trees Campaign in Pretoria, 7 Jul
+Deputy Minister Bernice Swarts launches One million trees Campaign in Pretoria, 7 Jul

 The Department of Forestry, Fisheries and the Environment (DFFE) is the custodian of the forestry function in the country.
 One of the key activities and functions in this regard is the implementation of the National Greening Programme, aimed at planting at least two million trees per annum for a period of five years to realise the Presidential Ten Million Trees Flagship Project.

-The One Million Trees Campaign serves as one of the platforms of revamping the National Greening Programme to ensure that the set target of planting ten million trees over a period of five years is achieved.
-This will be done through creating awareness on the importance of planting trees, encouraging stakeholders to take ownership and responsibility of their environment through pledging and planting of trees, and facilitating that one million trees are planted in one day.
+The One Million Trees campaign serves as one of the platforms of revamping the National Greening Programme to ensure that the set target of planting ten million trees over a period of five years is achieved.
+This will be done through creating awareness on the importance of planting of trees, encouraging stakeholders to take ownership and responsibility of their environment through pledging and planting of trees and facilitating that one million trees are planted in one day.

 Members of the media are invited to attend and cover the launch as follows: